soulzcore/iacc_python_2018/week1/11 - Functions.md

 	"statement2"
 	return "value";

-#Calling functioname, the result of the statement below will be same as ‘value’ which was returned in the function
+#Calling functioname, the result of the statement below will be same as 'value' which was returned in the function
-result = functionname(‘value1’,value2,[1,2,3])
+result = functionname('value1',value2,[1,2,3])

 ```